hci-a-if-its-2019/assignment-2-mahendrabuyung/README.md

 What ages?
 Are there any other factors about the users that will influence your design?
 ```
+1. The experience level is based on how fast the user can operate the main menu of the application.
+2. All users that ever operating the radio/music/video streamer application.
+3. The users age about 15-50 years old.

 ## Part C: Prototypes
 We will work on this part together during the class on **March 22nd, 2019**, 10:00 AM - 12.30 PM.
 Therefore, prior to the class please complete all the above parts (A & B) beforehand accordingly.